Qorveh

 Qorveh (قروه) (Note: قوروە, Qurwe, romanized as Qurve, Qurveh, and Qurwe; also known as Ghorveh) is a city in the Central District of Qorveh County, Kurdistan province, Iran, serving as capital of both the county and the district.

 Demographics

 Language and ethnicity

 A majority of the population speak Kurdish with a Turkic minority.

 Population

 At the time of the 2006 National Census, the city's population was 65,842 in 16,309 households.
 The following census in 2011 counted 71,232 people in 19,869 households.
 The 2016 census measured the population of the city as 78,276 people in 24,111 households.

 Geography

 Qorveh is home to numerous peaks and elevations.
 Among them, the most noteworthy are Mount Parishaan, Mount Badr, Panjeh Ali, Ebrahim Attar, Yousef Siah, Shaban Kechal, Khersa Rih, and Seh Zardeh.
 The most significant of these are Mount Badr and Mount Parishaan.

+Climate

+Qorveh has a Mediterranean-influenced hot-summer humid continental climate (Dsa) according to the Köppen climate classification.